Slow Cooker Ikarian Stew is a delicious and hearty mixture of black-eyed peas, vegetables, and spices slowly cooked, and

 If you’re looking for a quicker cooking recipe, check out our Longevity Ikarian Stew here.

-Why We Look to Ikaria for Longevity Lessons?
+Why Do We look to Ikaria for Longevity Lessons?

 “Today, Ikarians are almost entirely free of dementia and some of the chronic diseases that plague Americans; one in three make it to their 90s.
 A combination of factors explains it, including geography, culture, diet, lifestyle, and outlook.
 They enjoy strong red wine, late-night domino games, and a relaxed pace of life that ignores clocks.
 Clean air, warm breezes, and rugged terrain draw them outdoors into an active lifestyle.”

 For more Ikarian common practices that promote longevity, visit Blue Zones.